av3nger/cf-images/README.txt

 = 1.0.1 =

+* Enhance: Better handling of unsupported media types
+* Fix: Failed bulk offload if an image path is not defined in metadata
 * Fix: PHP fatal error with Spectra plugin
-* Enhance: Better handling of unsupported media types
+* Fix: Incorrect status during bulk offload

 = 1.0.0 =
 First release